bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:36:50

 So that was fun.
-Yeah, so the pseudonym you talked about, let's call him Ox.
+So the pseudonym you talked about, let's call him Ox.

 Ruben: 00:36:56